 Complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
-Be sure to indicate IUPUI’s school code (001813) when filling out the 2018-2019 FAFSA.
-The 2018-2019 FAFSA is available starting October 1st, 2017 and will use the tax information from 2016.
+Be sure to indicate IUPUI’s school code (001813) when filling out the 2019-2020 FAFSA.
+The 2019-2020 FAFSA is available starting October 10th, 2019 and will use the tax information from 2017.
 Using the IRS Data Retrieval Tool (DRT) to complete your application will speed-up processing time and, if selected for verification, reduce the amount of paperwork your student needs to return to the Office of Student Financial Services.
 By providing your FAFSA information earlier, we will be able to provide financial aid notifications starting in late December for newly admitted incoming students.
-The priority deadline is March 10, 2018.
-For more information, contact the Office of Student Financial Services at (317) 274-4162 or visit http://www.iupui.edu/~finaid/.
+The priority deadline is April 15, 2019.
+For more information, contact the Office of Student Financial Services at (317) 274-4162 or visit studentcentral.iupui.edu.

 Scholarships are available to IUPUI students from many different sources.
 The Indiana University scholarship general application is available through One.IU by searching on scholarships.
 IUPUI awards scholarships to students in recognition of academic achievement, leadership, community service and under-represented populations.
 Be sure to check with your academic school at IUPUI for their scholarship opportunities.
 Also, encourage your student to apply for scholarships available in the community and with your employer.
 Other great resources are collegeboard.com/parents or fastweb.com.
 Deadlines will vary for each scholarship.